Jane Wales

-Jane Wales (born 1948) is an American non-profit executive and former US government official who has served on the boards of directors of and founded many institutions.
+Jane Wales (born 1948) is an American non-profit executive, former US government official, and former foundation executive, who has served on the boards of directors of and founded many institutions.
 She is a Vice President of the Aspen Institute, and was the CEO of the World Affairs Council of Northern California for 20 years before resigning in 2019.
-She was also the founder and CEO of the Global Philanthropy Forum, She helped found the African Philanthropy Forum and the Brazilian Philanthropy Forum, and was the initial Executive Director of the Elders.
+She was also the founder and CEO of the Global Philanthropy Forum, She helped found the African Philanthropy Forum and the Brazilian Philanthropy Forum, and was the initial Executive Director of the Elders, founded by Nelson Mandella and Chaired by Archbishop Desmond Tutu.
 Moreover, she advises many philanthropists and is a member of the board of the Center for a New American Security.
 She serves as co-chair of the Generosity Commission.
 Her articles have appeared in The Guardian, the Stanford Social Science Review, Aspen Ideas Magazine and other publications.
 She is frequently interviewed on national security and economic development issues on television and public radio.

 Wales previously hosted the NPR interview show and podcast "WorldAffairs", produced in association with KQED-FM and aired by participating NPR stations across the country.
 The show currently has rotating hosts, notably broadcast journalist Ray Suarez, formerly of the PBS NewsHour.

 Early life

 Wales was born in New York City, and raised in Boston, upstate New York, and the US Virgin Islands.
 Wales graduated from the Emma Willard School and Sarah Lawrence College.
 She received her certificat from the Sorbonne in Paris.
-Her parents were the late Wellington Wales, an editorial writer at the New York Times, and the late Helen Woolsey Wales, a literature professor.
-Wales’s brother Samuel died in 1966 while a sophomore at Harvard, and her elder brother Heathcote died from complications from Amyotrophic lateral sclerosis (also known as ALS) in 2017, shortly after retiring from his position as a constitutional law professor at Georgetown.
+Her parents were the late Wellington (Duke) Wales, an editorial writer at the New York Times, and the late Helen Woolsey Wales, a literature professor.
+Wales’s brother Samuel died in 1966 while a sophomore at Harvard, and her elder brother Heathcote (Pete) died from complications from Amyotrophic lateral sclerosis (also known as ALS) in 2017, shortly after retiring from his position as a constitutional law professor at Georgetown.